godwinrayanc/YOLOv1-Pytorch/README.md

 ---

 ## 4 Conclusion
 Through our reproduction, we have proved YOLO to be a solid object detection method, despite a small gap between achived test accuray and the accuray in paper.
 The main advantage of YOLO is fast and reasobably quick.
-This point is proved by running YOLO on our local machine to detect object in
+This point is proved by running YOLO on our local machine to detect object in PASCAL images as well as web camera images.
+Even with our cheap graphics card, we still achieved reasonable detection results in a short time.

-Good stuff.
-What is clever?
-What is not cool?
-What can be improved?

-The implementation for real-time detection is based on images taken through webcam.
-We aim to develop detection for visualizing in videos and live-streaming from webcam.
+However, there still remain a few issues.
+The biggest one is the proposed learning schedule is completely not applicable.
+Despite the author proposed to use $10^{-2}$ for the majority of ephocs, we noticed unstable gradients with learning rates larger than $10^{-4}$.
+The second issue is the confusing description about data augmentation in the paper.
+The author did not specify what to do when objects are moved out of image when doing random translation.
+The third one lies in YOLO itself.
+YOLO's way of formulating object detection problem limits that it can only detect B objects for one cell at most.

+With YOLO being an interesting and innovative method, we expect adaptions can be made on it to further reveal its potential.
+What's more, due to its straightforward architecture, some changes can be easily made, such as adding BatchNorm, and replacing with a better backend like ResNet.
+We also expect the ideas of YOLO can inspire people to propose even better algorithms (maybe they already did :).

+Contribution:

+Chinmay Polya Ramesh - Training

+Nan Lin - Data Augmentation and Test Results

+Godwin Rayan Chandran - Webcam Results and Poster Presentation

 ## References
 1. Shaoqing Ren, Kaiming He, Ross Girshick, and Jian Sun.
 Faster r-cnn: Towards real-time object detectionwith region proposal networks.arXiv preprint arXiv:1506.01497, 2015.